lue-bird/elm-docs-diff/README.md

   - versions of private packages

 ## thanks
-  - rlefevre for [elm.dmy.fr](https://github.com/dmy/elm.dmy.fr) which the website uses as a proxy because it allows fetching package `docs.json`
+  - rlefevre for [elm.dmy.fr](https://github.com/dmy/elm.dmy.fr) which the diff website uses as a proxy because it allows fetching package `docs.json`